Hybrid Approach for Enhancing Lesion Segmentation in Fundus Images: Methods

-The U-net architecture, with its U-shape, merges down-sampling and up-sampling pathways.
+\cite{ronneberger_u-net_2015} The UNet architecture, with its U-shape, merges down-sampling and up-sampling pathways.
 It uses convolutions, ReLU activations, and max pooling to enhance features while reducing dimensions.
 Up-sampling combines these features with high-resolution data from the down-sampling path.
-U-net's success in medical image segmentation led to its use in this study.
+UNet's success in medical image segmentation led to its use in this study.